sashafr/bibmap/README.md

 #### _Prepping Your Data_
 This code gets data from a webmap in ArcGIS online, which serves as the database.

 1. All layers should be generated in ArcGIS for Desktop as shapefiles.
 AGOL can only accept shapefiles of 1000 features or less, so files with more features than that need to be split into sets of 1000.
 The application is designed to accommodate as many layers as you need and users won't be able to tell.
 Split the shapefile numerically by unique ID (i.e. numbers 1-1000, 1001-2000, etc.).
 The layers can be either points or polygons, or a mix of the two.
-The attribute table should contain the following fields:
+The attribute table should contain the following fields.
+All layers should have the same fields in the same order.
+All fields should be text (except the unique ID field).
-    - OID or some other number that starts at 1 and that is not reset when you split the layer (i.e. don't use FID because each layer will restart the FID values at 0, so there will be more than one feature with the same FID).
-If you want to do both point and polygon layers together, ensure that all of them have a unique value in this field.
+    - IMPORTANT: Your layers should include an integer field that starts at 1 and that is not reset when you split the layer (i.e. don't use FID because each layer will restart the FID values at 0, so there will be more than one feature with the same FID).
+The best way to do this is to add a new field before you split the layer, then set it equal to FID + 1.
+If you want to do both point and polygon layers together, ensure that all of them have a unique value in this field and that no numbers are skipped.
     - At least one field with the author's full name (if there are multiple authors, one field per author)
     - At least one field with the author's first name (if there are multiple authors, one field per author)
     - At least one field with the author's last name (if there are multiple authors, one field per author)